How Governance Compiles

 Why the format matters

-Pre-registered experiments on Claude Opus 4.6 showed that directive format changes whether Claude follows governance:
+Pre-registered experiments on Claude Opus 4.6 (edikt's current harness) showed that directive format changes whether the model follows governance:

 | Format | Compliance |